Building Agents

 This guide teaches you how to create agents that deliver real value and work reliably in your workflows.
 You'll learn the chat-first approach to building automations and how to iterate effectively.

-For example, a "Marketing Assistant" agent might have actions for generating weekly reports, analyzing campaign performance, and monitoring social media mentions.
-A "Sales Reporter" agent might have actions for daily deal summaries, weekly revenue reports, and monthly pipeline analysis.
-Each action handles one specific task that contributes to the agent's overall role.
+For example, you might have a "Marketing" group with agents for generating weekly reports, analyzing campaign performance, and monitoring social media mentions.
+A "Sales" group might have agents for daily deal summaries, weekly revenue reports, and monthly pipeline analysis.
+Each agent handles one specific task.

 Starting Simple

 Start with the smallest version you can describe in a few sentences.
-Don't try to build everything at once—begin with a focused, simple action that does one thing well.
+Don't try to build everything at once.
+Begin with a focused, simple agent that does one thing well.

 Building Iteratively

-Take one step at a time and make your actions more complex gradually.
+Take one step at a time and make your agents more complex gradually.
 Iterative development is the best way to build reliable automations.

-Use chat to refine your actions incrementally.
+Use chat to refine your agents incrementally.
 Ask questions like "What does this code do?" to understand changes, or request specific improvements like "Add error handling" or "Make the report include charts".
-Run the action, review results, chat again to improve, and repeat until it does exactly what you need.
+Run the agent, review results, chat again to improve, and repeat until it does exactly what you need.

 Testing Changes Safely

-Before you make any updates that affect your systems, always start by having the action create a document of the changes so you can review them first.
+Before you make any updates that affect your systems, always start by having the agent create a document of the changes so you can review them first.

 Test in real life by processing just one update first.
 Check that it works correctly in your system, then test with 5 updates, then 10, until you're confident it works in all edge cases.
 Only then should you run it at full scale or schedule it to run automatically.